Secs. 66.1105 and

 Which TID project plan should a municipality amend to allocate increment from one TID to another, the Donor TID or Recipient TID?

-A municipality must amend the Donor district's project plan.
+A municipality must amend the Donor TID's project plan.
 For details on how to complete an allocation amendment, see

 Municipal TIF Project Plan and/or Allocation Amendments.